gr33ndata/irlib/README.rst

 Code Organization
 -----------------

-First of all, the code is divided into 3 main components:
+First of all, the code is divided into the following main components:

 #. matrix.py
 #. metrics.py